Professional Development

 3. A personal development activity (individual)

-The PIPP Tips section in the Weekly Bulletin has been created in response to members in the Department requesting assistance with the Physician Practice Improvement Projects required by the CPSA in order to maintain their licensure.
+The PPIP Tips section in the Weekly Bulletin: Professional Development Features (every 3rd Thursdays of the month) has been created in response to members in the Department requesting assistance with the Physician Practice Improvement Projects required by the CPSA in order to maintain their licensure.

 Before you dive in, take a deep breath.
 Our most important tip is the same advice we would give a trainee who is embarking on a research project: keep it as simple and as relevant to your practice as possible.
-Even better, get the most bang for your time-bucks by making it do double duty.
+Even better, get the most bang for your time-bucks by making it do double duty as suggested below.
+If your pulse has dropped, read on!

-• QI: Identify something that your clinic or office would like to improve such as printing of the After Visit Summary (AVS), screening for travel history, reviewing of routine vaccines.
+• QI (Quality Improvement): Identify something that your clinic or office would like to improve such as printing the After Visit Summary (AVS), screening for travel history, and reviewing routine vaccines.

 • Personal Development: A recent 360 assessment, or a reflective course such as in leadership or the Affirmation of Professional Calling workshop.